ichabondcrane/checklist/01 - GIT/git.md

 ### To create a new repository
-1. Prerequisite for this, is that you must have a [github account] (https://github.com/).
+1. Prerequisite for this, is that you must have a [github account](https://github.com/).
 2. Once you have created your account, set up a repository.
 3. In the upper right corner, next to your avatar, click + and then select **New Repository**.
 Name your repository *any_project_name*.
 4. Write a short description.